 The Ingredient Upgrades Jeff Mauro Swears By For Next Level Meatloaf

-Meatloaf may have first debuted on tables many centuries ago in Europe, but it eventually made its way into cookbooks in the United States by the late 1800s.
-Throughout the many years of its existence, recipes for the hearty main have been switched up, including anything from fruits and nuts to various seasonings.
-But one traditional staple (besides the meat, of course) in many American meatloaves is a ketchup-based topping.
-However, Food Republic had the opportunity to catch up with celebrity chef Jeff Mauro at Food Network's New York City Wine & Food Festival to get his take on how he tops meatloaf to take it to the next level.
+Throughout the many years of its existence, recipes for meatloaf have been switched up, including anything from fruits and nuts to various seasonings.
+But one traditional staple (besides the meat, of course) in many American recipes is a ketchup glaze.
+However, Food Republic had the opportunity to catch up with celebrity chef Jeff Mauro at Food Network's New York City Wine & Food Festival to learn how he tops meatloaf to take it to the next level.

-"I prefer a combination of barbecue sauce, Dijon, brown sugar, and Sriracha or Sambal," said Mauro, who also owns Mauro Provisions, a purveyor of prepared foods, seasonings, and condiments.
-Mauro's sauce appears to bring layers of flavor to the table.
-The brown sugar's sweetness is balanced by the tang of Dijon mustard while Sriracha or Sambal gives it a spicy kick.
-Then, depending on what type of barbecue sauce you choose to use, the topping can be infused with smokiness, acidity, or even more heat or sweetness.
+"I prefer a combination of barbecue sauce, Dijon, brown sugar, and sriracha or sambal," said Mauro, who owns Mauro Provisions, a purveyor of seasonings and condiments.
+Mauro's sauce brings layers of flavor to the table.
+The brown sugar's molasses-y sweetness blends beautifully with barbecue and is balanced by the tang and vinegary bite of Dijon mustard.
+That same bite will help you cut through the richness of the meat without dominating all the other flavors of your glaze.

 To glaze the meatloaf, simply brush the sauce over the top before popping the loaf in the oven.
 Then, when the meatloaf is about half-cooked, use a pastry brush to apply more.

 Jeff Mauro's other tip for mouthwatering meatloaf is to swap out the traditional bread crumbs for butter crackers.
 Crackers can easily be crushed by placing them in a resealable plastic bag and crushing them with a rolling pin or mallet.
-Mauro said that the crackers will add richness and texture to the meatloaf and help to season the meat mixture.
-The crackers will provide "extra richness, seasoning, and texture."
+Mauro said that the crackers will provide "extra richness, seasoning, and texture."

 In addition to Mauro's suggestions, there are a few other ways to amp up this classic dish.
 Try upgrading meatloaf with other ingredients like caramelized onions for a subtly sweet flavor, bacon jam for smokiness, or spinach for a nutrient boost and bright pop of color.
-Or, pour a little bit of cognac into the meatloaf mix or the saucy topping to elevate it with an even richer flavor.
 For a truly upscale twist, try wrapping your meatloaf Wellington-style with phyllo dough or puff pastry.
+Just make sure you put the glaze under the dough for optimal flavor and to ensure the pastry browns properly.